Importance of Learning in the Workplace

 The Bottom Line

 With some experts saying that the half-life of skills is only five years, it means that half of what your employees know today will be out-of-date in five years.
-To sustain a learning advantage, leaders must encourage learning at work by creating a powerful culture of learning that is monitored and rewarded.
+To sustain a learning advantage, leaders must encourage learning at work by creating a powerful culture of learning that is purposefully modeled, monitored, and rewarded.
+Are you doing all you can to keep your team up to speed?

 To learn more about concrete learning processes and practices to get to the next level, download The Top 5 Training Strategies and Key Mistakes to Avoid